sbchengyiwei/Vicky_Blog/Monotone Stack/Monotone Stack.md

 ### 2.3 Farest Greater Element

-Q: Given a array nums[], find the Farest Distance between a number and its Greater Element in this array.
+Q: Given an array nums[], find the Farest Distance between a number and its Greater Element in this array.

 ```java
 public int farestGreaterElement(int[] hours) {